blekhmanlab/milk_infant_microbiome/README.md

 ## Requirements

 This project requires R version 4.2
-To install all the required packages you can run:

-`Rscript requirements.R`
+The required packages are indicated at the beginning of each script

 ## Workflow